 Alice's Adventures in Wonderland is a classic text that appeals to all ages and to almost every nation.
-What began as a tale told by an Oxford lecturer to amuse three young daughters his college's master became first a manuscript volume (titled Alice's Adventures Under Ground and illustrated by the author) and then a printed book illustrated by the foremost British political cartoonist of the day, Sir John Tenniel.
+What began as a tale told by an Oxford lecturer to amuse three young daughters his college's master became first a manuscript volume (titled Alice's Adventures under Ground and illustrated by the author) and then a printed book illustrated by the foremost British political cartoonist of the day, Sir John Tenniel.
 Despite the fact that Macmillan expressed interest in the book, Carroll financed its printing himself, a calculated risk that brought him 90 percent of the royalties.
-The printed book in turn spawned translations in several dozen languages, among them this Brazilian edition of 1963.
+The printed book in turn spawned translations in several dozen languages, among them this 1908 edition - the first French trade edition with Arthur Rackham's illustrations, which was printed by Ballantyne & Co. of London.